 There is a perception of Bulgaria as dull and drab from the Communist era, but modern Sofia is lively, cosmopolitan, full of beautiful, municipal parks and still Sofia somehow manages to remain one of Europe’s most affordable destinations.

-If you like cafe dining that is so popular throughout Europe; you won’t be disappointed in Sofia.
+If you like cafe dining so popular throughout Europe; you won’t be disappointed in Sofia.
 Vitosha Boulevard the pedestrian street (paved in yellow bricks!) that runs through the middle of town is full of vibrant, trendy cafes and all the latest shops.
 The coffee scene is not bad, you can find a good coffee shop in Sofia without much effort.

-What to Do and See in Sofia
+What to See in Sofia Bulgaria

 Sofia was founded over 7,000 years ago.
 And you might recall from our first post, Bulgaria is rich in both history and historical ruins and Sofia is no exception.